michaelmcmillan/TTM4100/README.md

 # TTM4100
-Chat protocol with client and server.
+Chat protocol with client and server in Javascript.